 4. Poor Cleaning Methods and Tools

-Where cleaning might have been done with the right product, one may have used the wrong tools; mops, vacuum cleaner, and steam cleaners.
+Where cleaning might have been done with the right product, one may have used the wrong tools; mops, vacuum cleaners, and steam cleaners.

-Always remember water is an enemy of the wood floor, rag mops, steam cleaners and vacuum cleaners with roller brushes will destroy your floor.
-Be cautious of the tools selected for cleaning your floor to avoid dull and streak laminate floors.
+Always remember, water is an enemy of a laminate wood floor.
+Rag mops, steam cleaners, and vacuum cleaners with roller brushes will destroy your floor.
+Be cautious of the tools selected for cleaning your floor to avoid dull and streaky laminate floors.

 In addition, if your furniture pads are missing or worn out it may also leave scuff and gauges that are prone to dull your floor.

 5. Plants and Pets

 Overfilled water pots may cause leaks and damage to your laminate flooring.
 Pay extra care if you have potted plants on your laminate flooring.